module specification

 2. Critically debate contemporary legal issues surrounding international trade.

-3. Independently research and advise on problem-based case studies.
+3. Independently research and advise on essay questions and problem-based case studies

 Bibliography